loading min read

 Action item: Carefully evaluate ownership scenarios and related party status to avoid disqualifying transfers to either related or unrelated parties.

 On Aug.
-15, the IRS released a new Notice on the subject of safe harboring wind and solar projects that intend to qualify for the 45Y or 48E tax credit.
+15, 2025, the IRS released a new Notice on the subject of safe-harboring wind and solar projects that intend to qualify for the 45Y or 48E tax credit.

-Notice 2025-42 was issued as a follow-up to Executive Order 14315, in which the U.S. Department of the Treasury was instructed to “strictly enforce” the phaseout of the clean electricity production and investment tax credits for wind and solar projects and to issue new and revised guidance to ensure that wind and solar projects did not circumvent the beginning of construction requirement.
+Notice 2025-42 (PDF) was issued as a follow-up to the July Executive Order 14315, “Ending Market Distorting Subsidies for Unreliable, Foreign Controlled Energy Sources,” in which the U.S. Department of the Treasury was instructed to “strictly enforce” the phaseout of the clean electricity production and investment tax credits for wind and solar projects and to issue new and revised guidance to ensure that wind and solar projects did not circumvent the beginning of construction requirement.

-The Notice’s changes to the ITC and PTC safe harbor rules are, in some minds, far less punitive than had been anticipated after the issuance of the Executive Order.
+This Notice’s changes to the ITC and PTC safe harbor rules were, in some minds, far less punitive than had been anticipated after the issuance of the Executive Order.

 To summarize Notice 2025-42: